Choosing Death: Aid in Dying Gains Support

 “Cody very clearly taught me that harm for her would have been taking away the control," Morris said on The Diane Rehm Show.
 "It would have been saying you have to wait and linger in a state of unconsciousness or pain, you have to know that your children and your family are going to watch the suffering.
 And for her, that would have been the harm.
 So what she taught me was that harm is different for every single one of us.”

 Where is the assisted dying movement in this country in 2014?

 Coombs Lee says even though progress is being made, “it's like the early days of the women's movement when women would meet at the kitchen tables of America and talk about their experience...we're still in the consciousness-raising mode.”

 Having just experienced the excruciating final days with her husband, Diane Rehm doesn't need her consciousness raised.
 A host who has devoted her public radio career to being an impartial interviewer on the most divisive issues, this one is too personal for her to remain a neutral observer.

-Not only has she devoted one of her recent broadcasts to this wrenching topic — she shared the circumstances surrounding John's death and why he decided to refuse all food and water — she's also writing a book about it, On My Own, that will be out next year.
+Not only has she devoted one of her recent broadcasts to this wrenching topic — she shared the circumstances surrounding John's death and why he decided to refuse all food and water — she's also writing a book about it, On My Own, that will be out in February 2016.

 Rehm believes “each of us has the right to die with dignity” and says she plans to “move this issue forward with everything I have to honor John for the choice he made.”